dairefinn/ollama-react-frontend/README.md

 - Try some other LLMs, maybe allow switching between them
 - Implement support for streaming responses so that the user can see the response as it's being generated
 - Storing multiple conversations at once
-- Rolling back conversations to a previous point